BrunoDavies/BrunoDavies/README.md

-# :raised_hands: やあ / Hoi / Привет I'm Bruno :raised_hands:
+# :raised_hands: やあ / Hoi / مرحبا I'm Bruno :raised_hands:
 I am:
 - a Computer Science student at the **University of York** :books:
 - on a placement year at **Lhasa Limited** building scientific software :microscope: